AREAWorkshop/AREA2022/index.md

 <div class="columns large-7" >
 <div markdown="1">

-## Provisional programme : Sunday 24th of July
+## Workshop Programme : Sunday 24th of July

 The time is in <a href="https://time.is/it/CEST">CEST timezone</a>.